osg-htc/docs/docs/security/host-certs.md

 (See also: https://letsencrypt.org/getting-started/)

-The letsencrypt software can be obtained from https://github.com/letsencrypt/letsencrypt
+The `letsencrypt` software (AKA `certbot`) can be obtained from the EPEL 7 yum repo:

         :::console
-        root@host # git clone https://github.com/letsencrypt/letsencrypt
+        root@host # yum install certbot

 If you already have an HTCondor-CE set up and running, stop the CE View service (as it listens on port 80, which the letsencrypt setup needs to bind on temporarily).

-From the git checkout, you can run the following script to automate obtaining the host certificate with Let's Encrypt:
+From the git checkout, you can run the following command to obtain the host certificate with Let's Encrypt:

         :::console
-        root@host # ./letsencrypt-auto --debug certonly --standalone --email %RED%<ADMIN_EMAIL>%ENDCOLOR% -d %RED%<HOST>%ENDCOLOR%
+        root@host # certbot certonly --standalone --email %RED%<ADMIN_EMAIL>%ENDCOLOR% -d %RED%<HOST>%ENDCOLOR%

 Set up hostcert/hostkey links: